keerthik/keerthik.github.io/essays/gamelessons.md

 Gaming has gotten a lot of attention recently as a medium for teaching real lessons and training.
 The topic has developed so much that I cannot address everything in a single post.

-Look forward to future posts about games with respect to general intelligence, learning, training, commercial "gamification", and other modern facets of games outside entertainment.

 For now, I will talk about individual games with specific benefits outside of gaming.
 I also want to mention the value of mindset and perspective to this end.

 Here are three different games -- from distinct eras of video gaming -- that have given me real-life value in three unique ways.